Home Health Care

 Home Health Care | Per visit |

-- Administration of prescribed therapeutics (e.g., intravenous and aerosolized treatment, and parenteral feeding)
+- Administration of prescribed therapeutics (e.g., intravenous medication, aerosolized treatments, or parenteral feeding)

 - Preventive and specialty care